houshuang/blog/content/posts/2010-05-06-how-to-cite-chinese-sources-in-chicago-style.md

 solutions that integrate deep within OpenOffice or Word, which I have had poor experiences with.

 So now I just have to sit down and write this thesis...
-Stian